edenfloRock/ToDoListApp/README.md

-# ToDo List App with SQL Lite
+# To-Do List App with SQL Lite

 This project is simple ToDo List App using SQL Lite.

+To-Do App created with Flet.
+Some notes:
+- This is a full app => UI + Database function
+- Slighlty longer video but with more explanations.
+- Database is local with sqlite3

 - Download project